 Ah, good luck with that.
-Well, that's all we have for this week, and guess what?
-It's school holiday time which means we'll be taking a break for a few weeks just like you.
-But you can still keep up to date with Newsbreak right here in the studio every weeknight and of course, check out more stories and specials on our website and there's BTN High if you're in high school or heading in soon.
+That's all we have for this week, and guess what?
+It's school holiday time which means we'll be taking a break for a few weeks.
+But you can still keep up to date with Newsbreak every weeknight and of course, check out more stories and specials on our website and there's BTN High if you're in high school or heading there soon.
 Have the best holidays and I'll see you soon.